 Filter: It filters the incoming air to remove unwanted things like dust, dirt, etc., and makes it clean and healthy.

 Refrigerant Tubes: These aluminum or copper tubes connect condensing and evaporator coils.
 It carries refrigerant between those units.

-Evaporator: It absorbed the heat from inside of your room.
+Evaporator: It absorbs the heat from the inside of your room.
 It also reduces the humidity to establish decent air.

-Condensing Unit: This one is similar to the evaporator but works from an outside area of the HVAC system.
+Condensing Unit: This one is similar to the evaporator but works from outside the HVAC system.